Skip to content

 • the shoulders remain relaxed

-• pressure is constant
+• the pressure is constant

 Purpose

-• balance work between palm and back of the hand
+• balance the work between palm and back of hand

-• improve wrist and finger stability
+• improve stability in the wrist and fingers

 • increase circulation in the hands